dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 await router.startCapturing("ReadSingleBarcode");
 ```

-However, we do need to update the `CapturedResultReceiver` object to get the results.
+Note that we do need to update the `CapturedResultReceiver` object to get the original image.
 For example:

 ```javascript
 resultReceiver.onCapturedResultReceived = (result) => {